Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Symmetry-protected quantum gates of Majorana qubits

 Combining Eqs.~(\ref{eq:5.8}, \ref{eq:5.9}), we see that \be \gamma_{k}'=\gamma_{k}''=\tilde\gamma_k = -\frac{\pi k}{2},~~~k=\pm \frac{1}{2}, \ee precisely the Berry phase during an exchange process of the Majoranas.

-Let us summarize the conditions required to have the quantized value of the Berry phase: \begin{enumerate} \item The Berry phase is robust to small deformations of the arc as long as the flat-band condition is maintained. \item The magnetic field must go through zero in the straight-line segment. ($B_y=0$ in our case). \item The system must have the $\mathcal{T}$ symmetry in the absence of the Zeeman field, and the $\tilde{\mathcal{T}}=U_{s,\pi} \mathcal{T}$ symmetry in its presence.
+Let us summarize the conditions required to have the quantized value of the Berry phase: \begin{enumerate} \item The Berry phase is robust against small deformations of the arc as long as the flat-band condition is maintained. \item {The track of the magnetic field must be invariant under $\bf B \to -\bf B$ in regions other than $Ba \gg (a/\ell)^{2-K}$ and $Ba \ll (a/\ell)^{2-K}$, such as the straight line segment in Fig.~\ref{fig:paths}.} \item The system must have the $\mathcal{T}$ symmetry in the absence of the Zeeman field, and the $\tilde{\mathcal{T}}=U_{s,\pi} \mathcal{T}$ symmetry in its presence.
 This means that the phase difference between the two superconducting regions right outside the corner region must be $\pi$, which is naturally realized in our setup with a $d$-wave superconductor. \end{enumerate}